redbadger/crux/docs/src/rfcs/effect-router.md

 ### Non-goals

-In this RFC we're not looking to:
+This RFC was not looking to:

 - Finalise all low-level public API visibility details
 - Design any level of macro sugar
 - Finalise all failure/cancellation policy details
 - Optimise effect registry internals in this phase.

-## Proposed architecture
+## Architecture

 As with the Middleware approach, the Shell is responsible for creating a Core instance and providing an implementation of a Core-defined trait defining